hanhanwu/Hanhan_Data_Science_Resources2/README.md

         * All the samples should be <b>fixed size</b>
         * Sample size must be sufficient, >= 30
       * For other distributions, `z-score = (sample_mean - population mean)/sample_satndard_deviation = (sample_mean - population mean)/population standard deviation/sqrt(N)`, therefore you can also get p-value to show the probability.
 But the precondition is, <b>you know the population standard deviation, population mean</b>
-    * <b>Significant Level & Confidence</b> - no matter what distribution, finally you get a probability (p-value) of how much the sample mean is higher than population mean.
+    * <b>Significant Level & Confidence</b> - no matter what distribution, finally you get a probability (p-value) of how much the sample mean is higher than population mean (because you use sample mean minus population mean).
 High probability shows the acceptance of randomness, while low probabilty shows the behaviour differences.
 With Significant Level, we can decide what is high probability and what is low probability
       * For example, with significant level 5%, also known as α level, if the probability you got is less than 5%, it means there is behaviour of difference between 2 population.
 Then we can say, we have 95% confidence that the sample mean is not driven by randomness, but driven by behaviour difference.
   * <b>Steps to do Hypothesis Testing</b>
     * NULL HYPOTHESIS (H0) - The difference between sample and population mean is due to randomness (also means there is no difference between sample and population)